nekumartins/cowsay/README.md

     Enter the text you want the cow to say
     Choose the character you want the cow to be

-Here are the fun characters you can choose from:
+Here are the characters you can choose from:

     beavis
     cheese